DilkiSandunika/VGTU_Thesis_Project/README.md

 *   **Core Technique:** The project employs a Retrieval-Augmented Generation (RAG) pipeline.
 *   **Retrieval:** A FAISS vector index, built from text embeddings created by a Sentence-Transformer model, is used to find relevant compliance rules from a knowledge base.
+*   **Automated Validation:** In alignment with the thesis, the `03_end_to_end_pipeline_demo.ipynb` notebook includes a function to calculate a **Compliance Score**.
+This provides quantitative feedback on the quality of the generated output, directly demonstrating the "Quality Validation" stage of the proposed architecture.
 *   **Generation:** Google's Gemma 2B-IT, a powerful open-source LLM, is used to refine raw requirements based on the retrieved context.

 *(Note: While the thesis discusses quantitative evaluation metrics like Faithfulness and Compliance Score, this reference implementation focuses on the end-to-end pipeline.
 The `src/validation.py` module for automated metrics is a planned future extension.)*